GeoffWilliams/puppetizer/README.md

 * `control_repo` - Control repo to setup code manager against, eg `control_repo=https://git.megacorp.com/puppet-control`
 * `compile_master` - Set true to install this server as a Puppet Enterprise [Compile Master](https://docs.puppet.com/pe/latest/install_multimaster.html#how-compile-masters-work), eg `compile_master=true`
 * `mom` - The address of the Puppet Enterprise [Master of Masters](https://docs.puppet.com/pe/latest/install_multimaster.html#how-compile-masters-work) to use for this Compile Master (mandatory if `compile_master=true`)
+* `lb` - The address of the load balancer being used for compile masters, used to setup [pe_repo](https://docs.puppet.com/pe/latest/install_multimaster.html#step-4-if-using-load-balancers-configure-perepo-for-puppet-agent-installation)

 #### [agents]